KarMiles/hotel-maintenance/README.md

 Whenever entry is limited to a number of options (e.g. 1, 2, 3, 4) or need to be keyed in in a specific format (e.g. room number) a clear instruction is provided and the input is validated and accepted only when requirements are met.

 #### Login
 Upon starting HMS you need to enter correct login and password.
-These may be issued by the administrator of the program.
+These may be issued by the administrator.

 #### Main Menu
 After correctly logging in you are presented with the following options:

 ##### 1 - Report new issue.
 Selecting this options will let you submit a new maintenance ticket.
 This is done by answering four questions about details of the issue: room number (or "000" for other areas), issue urgency, brief description, and nature of the issue (mechanical, electrical etc.).
 After answering those questions you may submit the ticket or abandon the operation.
-When a new ticket is submitted, it is immediately available for viewing by other users and email with details of the ticket is sent to the inbox of a member of the Maintenance Team.
+When a new ticket is submitted, it is immediately available for viewing by other users and email with details of the ticket sent to the inbox of a member of the Maintenance Team.

 After submitting the new ticket confirmation about successful operation is displayed together with the summary of tickets related to the room affected.

 ##### 2 - Enquire about a room.
-Choosing this option lets you see all tickets currently related with a specific room.
+Choosing this option lets you see all open tickets related with a specific room.
 Only actual (open) tickets are presented here.
 If you need to see all tickets, including the closed ones, they may be accessed by choosing option 4 - See all maintenance tickets.

 After entering the room number a table with all current tickets is presented.